 The British Columbia Coalition Institute (BCCI) is an innovative and localized learning institute for new global health researchers to expand their understanding of CCGHR Principles for Global Health Research.
-Learn more about the BCCI-1 here.
+Learn more about the our institutes here.

 The six principles featured in this framework offer tools for reflection and action in research and knowledge translation.
-The BCCI provides a forum for applying these principles, with a special focus on Planetary Health: Local and Global, and will help researchers and professionals to understand the systems approach to health that addresses planetary boundaries and linkages between human well-being and the state of the natural systems on which it depends.
+The BCCI provides a forum for applying these principles, with a special focus on the most pressing health issues of our time.
+The previous institute on Planetary Health: Local and Global, for instance, helped researchers and professionals understand the systems approach to health that addresses planetary boundaries and linkages between human well-being and the state of the natural systems on which it depends.

 How does it work?